 Wireshark is the most popular free and open-source packet analyzer.
-It can see all the network communication going in and out of all the computer in the network.
+It can see all the network communication going in and out of all the computers in the network.
 Meaning someone who uses Wireshark can see anything on your network that’s not encrypted.
 But unfortunately, it is not available for Android.
 Though, that doesn’t mean you cannot track, monitor or capture network packets on your Android device.
 Here are some of the best Wireshark alternatives for Android to monitor traffic and capture packets.

 Why most network sniffer app on Android require Root access?

 Before you jump to the following list, you should know, most Wireshark alternative for Android requires ROOT access to capture packets.
 The reason being the promiscuous mode or monitor mode.

 When you are running a packet sniffer tool in promiscuous mode, you will see every packet that is being transmitted over the network.
 If it is not separately encrypted, all traffic can be read.

 In general, most Windows computers require a seprate WiFi adapter to enable promiscuous mode, while some macOS devices can use the built-in WiFi card in promiscuous mode.
 Android, on the other hand, can also use the built-in WiFi adapter for promiscuous mode.
 But to prevent its misuse, most manufacture turn OFF this feature.
 And the only way to bypass this is by ROOT access.
 In short, without ROOT, you can only monitor traffic from your device.
 Also for obvious reasons, most of the following apps are not available on Google Play Store.

 Wireshark Alternatives for Android